josephpcox/BlackJackCL/README.md

 **Operator Overloading Implementation**

-In our *Card* Class we overloaded the *=*(assignment) operator in order to determine whether two given cards objects are equivalent in value.
+In our *Card* Class we overloaded the *==*(comparison) operator in order to determine whether two given cards objects are equivalent in value.

 **Inheritance Implementation**